mrnugget/monkeylang/content/_index.md

 It supports importing, bitwise operators, many of the usual string and array operations, floats, sockets & much more The wiki can be found here: <a href="https://monkey.ploogie.co.uk">Mwnci Homepage</a>
 {{< /monkey-implementation >}}

+{{< monkey-implementation "c-shinkle" "monkey-lang-interpreter" "Zig">}}
+A Monkey Lang interpreter implemented with Zig instead of Go.
+New enhancements include support for linking GNU's readline library.
+{{< /monkey-implementation >}}

 </ul>